Section 3 — Course and subject requirements

 (c) in the case where students are given the option to complete the existing version of the course specifies the time period in which students must complete the course in accordance with the existing course structure;

-(3) in the case of the phasing out and discontinuation of a course specifies the period for which students enrolled in the course will be able to continue their studies in accordance with the existing course structure.
+(3) in the case of the phasing out and discontinuation of a course, specifies the period for which students enrolled in the course will be able to continue their studies through a phasing out period in accordance with the existing course structure.

-3.6.3 Faculty Boards have the authority to approve changes to a course once a course has been accredited by Academic Board or Executive Committee of Academic Board, in accordance with the relevant Board’s course change approval procedures, except for the following types of course changes which must be approved by Academic Board or Executive Committee of Academic Board:
+3.6.3 Faculty Boards have the authority to approve changes to a course once a course has been accredited by Academic Board or Executive Committee of Academic Board, in accordance with the relevant faculty’s curriculum changes approval processes (refer Course Approval Policy), except for the following types of course changes which must be approved by Academic Board or Executive Committee of Academic Board:

 (1) courses that involve an external partner, an offshore course, or a new offshore location for an existing course;